Vanilla production in French Polynesia: Production

 Vanilla is grown on small patches of land both as a single crop as well as an inter crop.
 As it needs a lot of water for growth, it is largely grown on the rainier windward side of the island.
 Initially, vanilla is planted next to small trees until its vines grow to some height, at which point it is cut down closer to the soil so that it spreads across the ground.
 It starts to flower when about three years old; the flowering period is from July to August.
 The government of French Polynesia sets the mandate for the final humidity level of the vanilla beans which is currently 55 percent.
 This distinguishes vanilla from Tahiti from all other vanillas worldwide.

 Production, initially for export, reached a high of 200 tons in 1939.
 But it decreased to about 125 tons (metric) due to the onset of World War II in 1945.
 Exports gradually increased after the war to 300 tons by 1949 but then started to decline with about four tons of export in 1985 as it became ineffective to produce vanilla due to international competition, the costs of transportation of processed vanilla, exchange rates, state protectionism, plant pathology, varying global economics, and availability of cheaper varieties, which all affected the economics of vanilla production in the area.

 The Centre d’Experimentation du Pacifique (CEP) was established with the goal of reviving the economy.
 It was launched in 1962 to overcome the drawbacks faced by the economy at large, with vanilla production being the economy's cornerstone at the time.
 In an effort to spark innovation and new growing techniques, emphasis was shifted to "shade house cultivation", with less-intensive labour required (due to the controlled indoor climate), and reduction in chemicals necessary for outdoor farming.
 Controlled growth resulted in an export record of 12 tons in 2010.
 In the present day, the production is largely locally utilized in view of Tahitian vanilla becoming a "status symbol of cultural identity and pride in Polynesia."
 Promotional actions instituted by the government to act upon this pride and boost vanilla production are many; even a dessert served by an airline in the on-board meal is infused with Tahitian vanilla.

 As of 2013, vanilla production (FAO records for 2013) in French Polynesia (specifically Tahiti) accounted to only about 0.07% of the total world production; it was 60 tons from an area of 7 ha with a yield of 13 hectograms per ha, comparative to the 3,500 tons yielded by plantations in Madagascar, and 3,400 tons yielded in Indonesia.

-Some plantations are open to tourists; Maison de la Vanille for instance, near Haamene, permits visitors to view the vanilla preparation and drying processes.
+Some plantations are open to tourists; Maison de la Vanille for instance, near Haamene, permits visitors to view the vanilla preparation and drying.
 The island of Tahaa offers a tour, conducted by a private outfit, that takes visitors to one of the older and more voluminous plantations, situated on Hurepiti Bay.